 A popular misconception is a bunion is the same as hallux (abducto-dorsi) valgus.
 Whilst both may be painful, discomfort is more usually associated with the latter when osteoarthritis (wear and tear) causes joint deterioration..
 Not all cases of Hallux Valgus are however, painful.

-Contrary to popular belief, shoes do not cause Hallux Valgus but instead may excite secondary problems but are not the primary cause of Hallux Valgus, contrary to popular belief.
-The most likely cause of a prominent forefoot is partial dislocation (subluxation) of the metatrso-phalangeal joints due to rearfoot instability during weight bearing.
-In the normal course of events the heel rocks from side to side in a pendulum motion as ground reaction forces a turning effect on the heel.
-This in turn helps the forefoot lock and unlock as the foot goes through stance phase.
+Contrary to popular belief, shoes do not cause Hallux Valgus but instead may excite secondary problems such as a painful bunion.
+The most likely cause of a prominent forefoot is partial dislocation (subluxation) of the metatrso-phalangeal joints due to rearfoot instability during phases of weight bearing.
+The heel rocks from side to side (inversion and eversion) in a pendulum motion as ground reaction forces a turning effect on the heel.
+The subtalar joint is complex and capable of tri-plane motion, i.e. supination and pronation.
+This helps the forefoot lock and unlock as the foot goes through stance phase.
 The position of the heel is critical during certain phases and when not properly aligned leaves the forefoot unstable causing it to splay.
-The rolling action of the heel during walking causes a build up of tensile stress (tearing stress) across the skin surface.
-In certain cases this tears the skin leaving deep fissure (skin cracks).
+The rolling action of the heel during walking causes tensile stress (tearing stress) across the skin surface of the heel.
+In certain cases where the skin is dehydrated this may cause the skin to fracture and fissure (skin cracks).

-Whilst this may logically explain the cause of Lady Gaga’s reported ailments, it is important to bear in mind not all high heeled divas will suffer these ailments and in every case their needs to be a predilection
+Reliance on elevated shoes for some people may cause adaptive shortening of the tendon Achilles.
+Under these circumstances stretching the tendon during physical movement will cause painful tendinitis.
+Whilst this may logically explain the cause of Lady Gaga’s reported ailments, it is important to bear in mind not all high heeled divas suffer these ailments and in every case their needs to be a predilection.